-DDDD by evil deeds DDD (by) these DDDDDDD of the family destroyers causing intermingling of castes are destroyed religious rites of the nnnnnn family religious rites and caste Π DDDDD DDD because of these defects in which eternal. responsible for the intermingling of various communities, religion, caste etc casuality is certain practices purely based on varna.
+DDDD by evil deeds DDD (by) these DDDDDDD of the family destroyers ODDDDDDDDD causing intermingling of castes are destroyed religious rites of the nnnnnn family religious rites and Π caste Doc Doc Doc because of these defects in which eternal. the ritualistic part of dharma is degraded, DDDDDDDDDDDD responsible for the intermingling of various communities, religion, caste etc casuality is certain practices purely based on non varna.
 According to Veda -certain rites can be done only by some varnas only.
 Rajasuya yaga can be done only by a raja a brahmana can assist the raja.
-Vedic rites will have to be given up. □□□□ within one varna itslef, the vedic practices differ from gothram to vedic dharma; Rituals are gone. dharmas from a long time ago, destruction takes one generation give you unconditional love.
+Vedic rites will have to be given up. □□□□ within one varna itslef, the vedic practices differ from gothram to gothram MANANA a child of mixed varna cannot choose any vedic dharma; Rituals are gone. dharmas from a long time ago, destruction takes one generation whose family religious practices are destroyed of the men 0 Janardana in hell for unknown period dwelling is thus $\square \square \square \square \square \square \square \square$ we have heard.
+Without rituals, the religion can continue with values and attitudes.
+But for these a family is not required and so after 2 to 3 generations, when it is realized that with money one can obtain artha and kama, the question arises if a family is needed at all.
+The negative side to not having a family is that you lose the people that you can call your own, those that you can trust and those that give you unconditional love.
 The psychological anchor or psychological security will be lost.
 This leads to sociological disaster when people without the family anchor exist in a society(crimes increase, etc).

-OCOODDOODOO OCOOD OCOO even when alive and after death, family, trust, it is like w/o w/o love and hell: ППП is not when svadharma done(sradha, tarpana), according to vedic rules it is пппппппп ΠΠΠΠ pratyavaya paapam; will lead to narakam.
+OCOOD OCO OCO OCO even when alive and after death, w/o family, trust, it like hell; w/o love and is ΠΠΠ when svadharma is not done(sradha, tarpana), according to vedic rules it is ΠΠΠΠ pratyavaya paapam; will lead to narakam.
 Arjuna says we have heard this repeated in the vedic mantra(not that he has seen).